lipo9/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

  - File: 4-print_rev.c
 ### 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
  - File: 5-rev_string.c
+### 6. Half the lies they tell about me aren't true
+ - File: 6-puts2.c